 We invite you to use this cleanse as a springboard to get creative with your food options.
 The module of the cleanse program is a shake for breakfast, a solid meal for lunch, and another shake for dinner.
 And yes, you are welcome to mindfully snack in between.

 What do vegans eat on the cleanse?
 A good lunch can be a portion of a plant-based protein such as beans or lentils, a grain such as brown rice or quinoa and either a filling salad and/or a side of steamed, sautéed or roasted vegetables.
 Use spices to jazz up the flavor a bit.
-We enjoy garlic, turmeric, curry, and paprika.
-If you desire to get a bit more creative with your meal options, here are a few recipes from the Clean Blog:
+We enjoy adding garlic, turmeric, curry, and paprika to our recipes.
+If you desire to get a bit more creative with your meal options, here are a few healthy vegan and vegetarian recipes from the Clean Blog:

 The main concern for prospective vegan and vegetarian cleansers is getting enough calories each day.
-We can load up on healthy fats by adding avocados, coconut oil, and/or almond butter into our shakes.
-We also suggest adding additional protein into your shakes, such as spirulina and hemp seeds, which are great sources of vegan protein.
-Sweet potatoes are awesome for those good, healthy carbs.
+We can load up on healthy fats by adding specific fruits and vegetables like an avocado, coconut oil, and/or almond butter into our shakes.
+We also suggest adding additional protein into your shakes recipes, such as spirulina and hemp seeds, which are great sources of vegan protein.
+As a rule, many nuts and seeds such as sunflower seeds and chia seeds are a great source for plant-based protein.
+Sweet potatoes are awesome for those good, healthy carbs, too.

-A lot of veg-friendly diets are pretty similar to the Cleanse diet already, so meal prep can be quite simple!
+A vegan cleanse or vegan detox diet doesn’t have to be difficult.
+A lot of veg-friendly diets are pretty similar to this Vegan Cleanse diet already, so meal prep can be quite simple!

 Written by Ashley Thomas of the Clean Team